The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

 The combination of the following two features is what distinguishes the G9 from the other models:

 - It is warrantied for commercial use, rather than just home use; AND…

 - It has plate-loaded pulley system, rather than a selectorized weight stack.

-Many people overlook the Monster G9.
+Many people overlook the Force USA G9.
 But I argue that it’s the best value (bang for your buck) model out of the bunch.
-It beats the Monster G3 on overall build quality, and undercuts the Monster G6 and Monster G12 in price by 20%+ and 40%+ respectively!
+It beats the Force USA G3 on overall build quality, and undercuts the Force USA G6 and Force USA G12 in price by 25%+ and 35%+ respectively!

-- Monster G3, G6, G9 and G12 review and comparison guide
+- Force USA G3, G6, G9 and G12 review and comparison guide

-Use the table of contents to quickly navigate to any part of my Monster G9 review:
+Use the table of contents to quickly navigate to any part of my Force USA G9 review:

-The Force USA Monster G9 is a 9-in-1 machine.
+The Force USA G9 is a 9-in-1 machine.
 All exercise stations, attachments and accessories come included standard.
-This is different than the Monster G3, which has some optional attachments sold separately.
+This is different than the Force USA G3, which has some optional attachments sold separately.